rmello4d/TheSustainableDeveloper/brain_control.md

 #Brain Control

-Can you control your brain ?
+Can we control your brain ?

 No.